 An attractive woman of about 9000 days called Detsi Grelonn uttered four words with soft serenity, "Go study the reolues, Zlodid."
-The reolues - the 'dancing rocks' - were the epitome of long-accepted mystery, so her message was: go study the reolues, lad, if you want to waste your time on questions which are impossible to answer.
+The reolues - the 'dancing rocks' - were the epitome of long-accepted mystery.
+Thus her message was: go study the reolues, lad, if you want to waste your time on questions which are impossible to answer.

-Nevertheless the little exchange with Zlodid prompted Raldl to re-visit certain ideas.
-They were tentative thoughts which crawled into his mind whenever he got to thinking about what he might add to future tours.
-He made some mental notes: maybe he might, next time, probe more deeply into questions of ego-expansion, of lust for power and, on the other, fear of competition.
-He could invite his audience to put themselves in the place of the Mad City; to shudder sympathetically at the fears which the Mad City must have had, fears of being out-manoeuvred and constricted; fears which had sent it mad.
+Nevertheless the exchange with Zlodid prompted Raldl to re-visit certain ideas.
+They were tentative thoughts which crawled into his mind whenever he got to speculating about what he might add to future tours.
+Maybe, next time, he might probe more deeply into questions of ego-expansion, of lust for power and fear of competition.
+He could invite his audience to put themselves in the place of the Mad City; to shudder sympathetically at the fears it must have had, fears of being out-manoeuvred and constricted; the fears that must have sent it mad.

-Upon the canvas of his imagination he thus added brush-strokes to the bleak landscape of paranoia.
-Yes, he might do a lot more than he had done so far, to put a scare into these foreign gawpers.
+These brush-strokes upon the canvas of his imagination thus added to the bleak landscape of paranoia.
+Yes, he might do a lot more than he had done so far.
+He might really put a scare into these foreign gawpers.
 That way he could hope to quieten their patronising chortles... stun their tittering complacency... while at the same time he'd attract hordes of those who wished to show themselves tough...

 Lyan Zett distanced herself just far enough during the break, to be hidden from the sight of the tourists and their leader.
 She turned a corner, leaned against a bulwark of the adjacent Studafol building and pressed a stud on her transceiver.